practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 Consequently and piece by piece, I developed from the ground up a little Linear Congruential Generator (LCG) for only generating 20 random integer numbers in Gforth.

-From that skeleton of a program on and with lots of help from "Big AI", I slowly got the final and very imperative [Forth solution](./random_streams_for_perf_stats.fs), which runs significantly faster with an execution time of about 26 milliseconds (as a Gforth image file, not standalone executable) versus the quite functional Factor program with about 59 milliseconds as a (dynamically linked) standalone executable.
+From that skeleton of a program on and with lots of help from "Big AI", I slowly got the final and very imperative [Forth solution](./random_streams_for_perf_stats.fs), which runs faster with an execution time of about 26 milliseconds (as a Gforth image file, not standalone executable) versus the quite functional Factor program with about 59 milliseconds as a (dynamically linked) standalone executable.

 <br/>